omidrohanian/The-Doors-Reimagined/README.md

 ## Notes

 The notebook is designed to be read as an exploratory analysis rather than a finished model of the band’s work.
 Some visual outputs depend on the local Jupyter frontend and installed plotting stack.
+For some reason Github does not render the various visuals apart from the wordcloud which is loaded from a file anyway. to properly inspect the outputs you should download the repo and inspect it with jupyternotebook or open the HTML render.

 ## License